-ACHIEVEMENT CTANDARDO 110.
-01 Cicuits Depending upon the skills and interests of the class the course will offer a selection of the standar rds listed below Ext.
+ACHIEVEMENT STANDARDS No. of Credits Depending upon the skills and interests of the class the course will offer a selection of the standards listed below Ext.
 Int.
-91213 Apply drama techniques in a scripted context.
-4 91214 Devise and perform a drama to realise an intention.
-5 91217 Examine the work of a playwright.
-4 91218 Perform a substantial acting role in a scripted production.
-5 91219 Discuss drama elements, techniques, conventions, and technologies with nin live performance.
-4
+Apply drama techniques in a scripted context.
+91213 4 Devise and perform a drama to realise an intention.
+91214 5 91217 Examine the work of a playwright.
+4 Perform a substantial acting role in a scripted production.
+91218 5 Discuss drama elements, techniques, conventions, and technologies within live performance.
+91219